marc-campbell/nicedishy/docs/docs/index.md

 NiceDishy is a service that can receive metrics and data rom your [Starlink](https://starlink.com) dish to help you monitor and manage your dish.

 !!!
 Beta
     The service is currently in private beta.
-I'd love to roll out and invite you to join NiceDishy, but I want to make sure that our service will scale.
-Please sign up and join the waitlist if you are interested.
-I'm working quickly through that list and will keep you updated on timing for the brief time you are in the queue.
+There might be some bumps and issues.

 ## Features

 NiceDishy is a *free* hosted service and installable agent (see "[How NiceDishy Works](/how-nicedishy-workds)") that ships your Starlink performance data